foz/foz.github.com/debian-rails-setup.md

 	deployer@mybox:-$ exit

-On the server, set up the rails app directory:
+Using your dev account, set up the rails app directory:

 	$ sudo mkdir -p /sites/myapp.com
 	$ sudo chgrp www-data /sites/myapp.com
 	$ sudo chmod 2775 /sites/myapp.com

-From your local working copy of the app, run
+From your local working copy of the app, try to run the Capistrano setup task and check the results.
+Both should work without errors.
+If there are problems, you should see them in this step and be able to fix them.

 	$ cap deploy:setup
 	$ cap deploy:check

-On the server, add `shared/config` for deployed config files:
+On the server, add a directory `shared/config` for putting config files:

 	$ cd /sites/myapp.com
 	$ sudo mkdir shared/config
 	$ sudo chgrp www-data shared/config
 	$ sudo chmod 2775 shared/*

-Make a database.yml file in `shared/config/database.yml`:
+Make a database.yml file in `shared/config/database.yml`, which should get copied into place after each deploy:

 	production:
 	  adapter: mysql